5 Best Chrome extensions to bypass a paywall

 Paywalls come in two types - soft and hard.
 A website with a soft paywall loads the entire article into the browser and then puts a curtain over the content by visually abstracting it with a popup or an overlay.
 Websites with a hard paywall, on the other hand, don’t load any content until verifying that you are a subscriber.

-So these extensions use different approaches to bypass paywalls.
+These extensions use different approaches to bypass paywalls.
 Soft paywall extensions take down the curtain or extract the content from the article’s HTML, whereas hard paywalls pretend to be a robot.

-Bardeen - best for hard paywalls
+1. Bardeen - best for news articles and hard paywalls

 After you install the extension and create a free account, you can use one of the playbook to remove paywall.
+Unlike most extensions, this automation can bypass even hard paywalls.

 Here is how it works.
 Most articles get scrapped regularly by public web archives.
 Bardeen will find your article in those web archives and open them.